CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 On a workstation, alignments are run one at a time using multiple threads per alignment.
 On a cluster with a job queue, multiple alignments are run concurrently, each with multiple threads.

-**Q: How can I control the amount of memory that is used by the VarScan java virtual machine?**
+**Q: How can I control the amount of memory that is used by the Picard and VarScan java virtual machines?**

 A: The amount of memory used by the java VM can be set by using the ``-Xmx`` java VM option.
 Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the VarscanJvm_ExtraParams environment variable if you are running prepSamples.sh directly.
 For example, to set maximum java heap size to 3000 MB::

+    PicardJvm_ExtraParams="-Xmx3000m"
     VarscanJvm_ExtraParams="-Xmx3000m"

 Developer Questions